terraframe/lipermi/README.markdown

+This software is provided to you by Terraframe, Inc (C) 2012 and is licensed under LGPL.

 LipeRMI
 =======

 LipeRMI is a light-weight RMI implementation for Java.
 This fork adds asynchronous RMI functionality, has been well tested on Android, and will be used in a production environment.
 This project is not limited to usage only on Android, it should work on any standard JVM.

-This project is licensed under LGPL.

 A jar is available for easy download in the downloads section of my Github project, you don't have to checkout my entire project.